Federal judge throws out GM's racketeering lawsuit against Fiat Chrysler

 "There is more than enough evidence from the guilty pleas of former FCA executives to conclude that the company engaged in racketeering, our complaint was timely and showed in detail how their multi-million dollar bribes caused direct harm to GM," GM said in a statement.

-GM added that Borman's decision "would let wrongdoers off the hook for the massive harm caused by their criminal conspiracy."
+The Detroit company added that Borman's decision "would let wrongdoers off the hook."

 GM filed the racketeering lawsuit against FCA last November, alleging its rival bribed United Auto Workers (UAW) union officials over many years to corrupt the bargaining process and gain advantages, costing GM billions of dollars.
 GM was seeking "substantial damages" that one analyst said could have totaled at least US$6 billion.
 FCA had called the case meritless and asked Borman to dismiss it.